DevExpress-Examples/win-viewer-map-custom-shape-file/readme.md

-# How to Custom Maps for Map Dashboard Item in WinForms Viewer
+# How to Provide Custom Maps for Map Dashboard Items in WinForms

 The following example shows how to load a .shp file to provide a custom map for the Choropleth Map dashboard item.